teleprint-me/coinbase-pro/docs/README.md

     - A [GPG Signature](https://docs.github.com/en/authentication/managing-commit-signature-verification) is required to make a Pull Request.
 - Leave a Tip if you would like to support this project financially.
     - I put a lot of time, effort, and energy into creating and maintaining this project.
-    - Every Sat, Gwei, or Litoshi goes a long way!
+    - Every Satoshi goes a long way!

 ## Coinbase Exchange